 Organic Spotify promotion is based on those streams that are generated by real fans, followers and listeners that actually exist.
 Are you still wondering?
 Fake streams are the exact opposite of organic Spotify plays.
 Fake streams are often offered at extremely low prices by dubious service providers.

 Organic growth is legitimate.
 It is observed when real fans listen to an artist's tracks.
 True fans happen to dig up more about their favorite artists on different music streaming platforms.
-They discover their beloved singer's music thanks to the exposure it gained from the artist's work with marketing, playlist curators, and public relations.
+They discover their beloved singer's music thanks to the exposure it gained from the artist's work with marketing, spotify music playlist curators, and public relations.
 In contrast, bot streams are those accumulated by companies through fake fans or computer programs.

 Role of Digital Music Streaming Platforms